ahmadelbaba/HealthyHearts/README.md

 ### ERD

-As we have just one fairly clean data set we are not creating an ERD.
-All the variables are in the same table.
+Two tables have been created out of the source data; one for demographics informaiton and the other for all health or related issues.
+The two tables are linked by an 'ID' column as the primary key.

+Click the link here to view the SQL code for Data Tables: [Healthy Hearts SQL Tables](https://github.com/ahmadelbaba/HealthyHearts/blob/7f4b78270c92e0aa2f0d3837c002675a5d7c2a18/Helthy_Hearts%20-%20updated.sql)

 ### Variables